Times Square in New York is famous for its array of advertising billboards and big screens screening television broadcasts and animations.

 With the corner of George and Park Street, it was assumed that the site was going to remain undeveloped by the Olympic Games in 2000 (2 Park Street was in fact almost finished).
 Whether or not they were going to incorporate it into the structure.
 Who knows?

 Downtown Sydney has tended to be a billboard free zone on city buildings.
-Even today, its like that.
+Even today, it is like that.
 In Sydney, they are restricted to the motorways, major highways and around Sydney Airport.